-Apple recently informed Facebook that the app violates it rules on data collection and also its app store guidelines.
+Apple recently informed Facebook that the app violates its rules on data collection and also its app store guidelines.
 The app was a free VPN app that was designed to protect your data.
+However, it appears that the app was also collecting data about user activity, which is against Apple’s policies.

 We work hard to protect user privacy and data security throughout the Apple ecosystem.
 With the latest update to our guidelines, we made it explicitly clear that apps should not collect information about which other apps are installed on a user’s device for the purposes of analytics or advertising/marketing and must make it clear what user data will be collected and how it will be used.